thomasbyttebier/thomasbyttebier/_portfolio/2013-07-24-still-architecten.md

 ---
 layout: post
-title:  Still Architecten
+title:  Still Architectuur
 date:   2013-07-24
 imgpath: /assets/images/portfolio/still/
 permalink: /portfolio/:title
 frontpic: front.png
 order: 40
-excerpt: "Still Architectuur is a studio of architects based in Kortrijk, Belgium.
-I designed their portfolio website."
+excerpt: "Still Architectuur is a studio of talented architects based in Kortrijk, Belgium.
+I designed and developed Still's portfolio website."
 ---

 Still Architectuur is a studio of architects based in Kortrijk, Belgium.
 I designed their portfolio website in 2013.